kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: What is the miner executable / why isn't it working?**

     A: This is a solo miner, which is CPU only.
 This means to gain any TRTL, you have to find a block by yourself, which unless you have many powerful CPU's, is very unlikely.
 We strongly recommend using a pool, and a miner such as xmr-stak or xmrig.
 Nethertheless, if you want to try it out, open a command prompt in the same directory, and run `miner.exe --address TRTL...` replacing `TRTL...` with your full TRTL address.
 You need to have TurtleCoind.exe open and synced to use this miner, unlike the conventional miners where the pool hosts the daemon.

+* **Q: Is there a calculator to see how much TRTL I'll make per day?**

+    A: http://mglolenstine.xyz/TRTLcalc/ - thanks to @LifE[MGlolenstine] for creating this

 ## Wallet / TurtleCoind issues